Here is a list of the Best-performing Arbitrage Funds for 2023 and how do they work for you:

 Arbitrage funds are one of the favourably taxed categories of mutual funds.
 These funds offer returns comparable to a debt fund but tax treatment like equity funds.
 The dividends distributed by arbitrage funds are tax-free both in the hands of investor and the fund house.

 As arbitrage funds usually maintain equity exposure of more than 65%, they are treated as equity funds.
 It ultimately has important tax implications for both short-term and long-term.
 If you redeem your investments before 1 year, the short-term capital gains would be taxed at 15%.
-Additionally, the interest earned on fixed income securities would be taxable as per your income tax bracket.

 Also read: Capital Gains: The long & short of it